aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/index.rst

 These are the notes of the `AiiDA tutorial on writing reproducible workflows for computational materials science <http://www.aiida.net/tutorial-reproducible-workflows/>`__  which took place from May 21-24, 2019 at EPF Lausanne, Switzerland.

 While participants of the tutorial used virtual machines on a cloud service, you can follow the tutorial just as well using the Quantum Mobile VirtualBox image linked above.
+The image already contains all the required software.

+You can also watch some of the `recorded lectures and invited talks <https://www.youtube.com/playlist?list=PL19kfLn4sO_-QtPaHAA8KByFluT2vvlG0>`_.

 Writing reproducible workflows for computational materials science
 ==================================================================